COMSOC-Community/comsoc-website/docs/theses.md

 # PhD Theses

-This is an (incomplete) list of PhD theses in the field of computational social choice, listed in inverse chronological order.
+This is an (incomplete) list of PhD theses in the field of computational social choice.
-Suggestions for further additions are more than welcome, ping us on <a href="https://github.com/Simon-Rey/comsoc-website">GitHub</a>.
+Suggestions for further additions are very welcome.
+Just ping us on <a href="https://github.com/comsoc-community/comsoc-website">GitHub</a>.

 {% assign theses_sorted = site.data.theses | sort: 'year' | reverse %}
 {% assign theses_by_year = theses_sorted | group_by: 'year' %}